saxelab/saxesite/_people/samuelliebana.md

 join_date: 2020-12-18
 ---

-How do we learn over long timescales?
-This often involves developing increasingly better strategies (learning stages) or learning multiple skills in succession (continual learning).
-In addition, we frequently learn in social settings where individuals develop different skills and can collectively solve complex problems (collective learning).
+Learning over long timescales often involves developing increasingly effective strategies or learning multiple skills.
+In addition, we frequently learn in social settings where individuals can specialise differently and collectively solve complex problems.
 My research investigates such individual and collective long-term learning from both theoretical and experimental perspectives.

-I am a Research Fellow in Theoretical Neuroscience at the Gatsby Computational Neuroscience Unit (UCL).
+I am a Research Fellow in Theoretical Neuroscience at the Gatsby Computational Neuroscience Unit (UCL) funded by the Human Frontier Science Program (HFSP) and Gatsby Charitable Foundation.